Slow Horses, 2025-PResent

 Slow Horse 2, from Van Dyck, Portrait of King Charles, National Gallery UK, oil, 24"x24"x1", framed

-Paradise, After Bronzino, National Gallery, UK, oil, 30"x20"x1", framed, changed the background limb
+PARADISE, After Bronzino, National Gallery, UK, oil, 30"x20"x1", framed, changed the background limb

-Danger, After Sir William Beechey, National Gallery UK, oil, 30"x20"x1", framed
+DANGER After Sir William Beechey, National Gallery UK, oil, 30"x20"x1", framed

-Protected, After Cesar de Sesto, Legion of Honor, oil, 30"x40"x2", this is my hand
+PROTECTED, After Cesar de Sesto, Legion of Honor, oil, 30"x40"x2", this is my hand

-IN PROGRESS: Terror, after Delaroche, National Gallery UK, oil, 40"x30"x1"
+TERROR, after Delaroche, National Gallery UK, oil, 40"x30"x1"

-Valhalla, after Bols, Legion of Honor, oil, 14"x18"x1", framed
+VALHALLA, after Ferdinand Bol, Legion of Honor, oil, 14"x18"x1", framed

-Leaving, oil, 30x24x2
+LEAVING, oil, 30x24x2

 Slow Horses 2, After Hahn, deYoung Museum, oil, 22"x28"x1", framed

-Slow Horse 4, After Stubbs Whistlejacket, oil, 22x28x2, framed
+Slow Horse 4, After Stubbs "Whistlejacket", oil, 22x28x2, framed

-Homage a Bolingbroke, after Bierstadt | private collection | paper collage, 20"x20"x2", my friend, Richard, passed away while I was working on the Bierstadt, and used his style and materials.
+Homage a Bolingbroke, after Bierstadt | private collection | paper collage, 20"x20"x2".